StePoli-00/P.A.W.K/README.md

 # PAWK: Pedestrian Avoidance With Kairos

-This project developed in collaboration with [Francesco Zampirollo](https://github.com/zampifre) and [Emma Scinti Roger](https://github.com/Emmascinti) aims to have an obstacle avoidance control analizing actors attention on Robotnik Kairos simulator, implemented using a MPC algorithm.
+This project developed in collaboration with [Francesco Zampirollo](https://github.com/zampifre) and [Emma Scinti Roger](https://github.com/Emmascinti) aims to implement an obstacle avoidance control analizing actors attention on Robotnik Kairos simulator, implemented using a MPC algorithm.
 <img src="res/pawk.png">
 # Setup